ncalc/ncalc-async/CONTRIBUTING.md

 # Building and publishing packages

-An Azure Pipeline builds NuGet packages automatically when new commits are pushed to either `master` or a `release/vX.Y` branch.
+Github Actions are used for CI builds in all pull requests and on new commits to `master`, and for publishing packages (see below).

 ## Versioning